-The Company's condensed consolidated financial statements were previously prepared as a going concern, which contemplated continuity of operations through realization of assets, and the settling of liabilities in the normal course of business.
-With the acquisition of Vislink, substantial doubt has been remediated by increased revenues and a reduction of expenses which contributed to positive cash flow from operations for the period ended June 30, 2017.
+The Company's condensed consolidated financial statements are prepared assuming the Company can continue as a going concern, which contemplates continuity of operations through realization of assets, and the settling of liabilities in the normal course of business.
+Previously, the Company had disclosed management's conclusion that substantial doubt existed as it related to the Company's ability to continue as a going concern.
+With the acquisition of Vislink, substantial doubt has been remediated by increased revenues and a reduction of expenses which improved the cash flow from operations for the period ended September 30, 2017.
+The Company believes it will have sufficient cash flow to fund operations for the next twelve months.

-As reflected in the condensed consolidated financial statements, the Company had an accumulated deficit at June 30, 2017 of \$202 million and a loss from operations of approximately \$11.3 million for the six months ended June 30, 2017.
+As reflected in the condensed consolidated financial statements, the Company had an accumulated deficit at September 30, 2017 of \$208 million and a loss from operations of approximately \$16.8 million for the nine months ended September 30, 2017.
 The Company historically had been funding its business principally through debt and equity financings and advances from related parties.
-Cash flows from operating activities for the six months ended June 30, 2017 (See Note 3), along with management's continual cost containment.
+Cash flows from operating activities for the nine months ended September 30, 2017 were positively affected as a result of the acquisition of Vislink in February 2017 (See Note 3), along with management's continual cost containment.